cbergmeir/RSNNS/README.md

 - use the "colorspace" package for heatmaps
 - add JSS paper as vignette

+- Make it possible to pass already trained models in the high-level functions, and use them to initialize the network.

 TODOs for a far away future:

 - Implement Softmax/Entropy for elman?